Stephenson Memorial Hall development

 Plans aim to enhance, expand and modernise the theatre without compromising the atmosphere and historic features.
 The auditorium will be refurbished with new seating, increased capacity and improved sight lines.
 New theatre systems including lighting and stage rigging creates a contemporary theatre experience whilst the new seating layout retains the intimate feel of the auditorium.

 New entrances to the rear of the stalls and extended circle will be created at ground and first floor level, linking the theatre to the café bar and new extension.
 There will also be integrated exhibition and display opportunities throughout the building allowing greater access to Chesterfield’s heritage.
 An enhanced back of house area will ensure that artists have modern facilities where they can prepare for performances.

 We are aiming to create a larger enhanced museum space, using the latest technology to help celebrate both our heritage and our community.

 The medieval builders wheel forms the backdrop to the welcome space, offering an invitation to explore the museum.
 The existing museum storage and office spaces on the upper floor are reimagined as four new museum exhibition spaces, utilising the height and celebrating the historic details of the building.

 Chesterfield Museum closed in March 2022 in preparation for the multi-million-pound renovation work to begin.

-The museum collection will be securely stored in a controlled environment to ensure preservation, while the refurbishment is underway.
+The museum collection has been securely stored in a controlled environment to ensure preservation, while the refurbishment is underway.

-We’re working hard to make sure people will still be able to enjoy our museum attractions during the closure, as part of our ‘Museum on the Move’ programme of activities.
+We’re working hard to make sure people will still be able to enjoy our museum attractions during the closure.

 Visit the Chesterfield Museum website or follow Chesterfield Museum on social media for the latest information.